-Hike this 7 mile roundtrip trail following the Panther Creek banks to one Georgia’s most popular and beautiful waterfalls.
+Hike this 7 mile roundtrip following the Panther Creek Trail to one Georgia’s most popular and beautiful waterfalls, Panther Creek Falls.

 |View trail map & driving directions|